duckietown/book-opmanual-duckietown/src/assembly/traffic-light-dt18-tl.md

 ### Launch Traffic Lights
 By choosing the `robot_type` to be `traffic_light`, the blinking behaviour should happen as soon as you boot your device.

-If you need to manually restart the behaviour inside the `duckiebot-interface` container, you can restart the traffic light behaviour by running:
+If you need to manually restart the behaviour inside the `duckiebot-interface` container, you can restart the traffic light behaviour by running, inside the container:

 ```shell
 roslaunch duckiebot_interface all_drivers.launch veh:=![NAME] robot_type:=traffic_light